 As long as your pet passport is all cleared, you and your pet can board your aircraft.
 On your return your pet will be checked and have its microchip scanned.
 This is swift procedure and can be done either on or on the ramp.
-Once all the relevant documents have been seen, you can head straight to your car, without the need to collect your pet from a different terminal.

 Our aim is to make you and your pet as comfortable as possible.
 For take off and landing your pet must be in a seat with a belt on.
 Smaller dogs and cats must be in a regulation sized pet carrier.
 This is for your safety and your pets safety